 Benefit provisions for the plan are established and amended through the Authority's Board of Directors, and there is no statutory requirement for the Authority to continue this plan for future Authority employees.
-The health, dental, and optical plans are noncontributory for active employees, with all payments for plan benefits being funded by the Authority.
+The health, dental, and optical plans for employees hired after January 1, 2017 contribute 15% through payroll deduction; for employees hired prior to January 1, 2017 the plan is noncontributory for active employees, with all payments for plan benefits being funded by the Authority.
 Upon retirement, the cost of the dental and optical plans is partially funded by the Authority and the balance by the retiree.
-During fiscal year 2016, there were 920 participants (552 active and 368 inactive) that were eligible to receive benefits.
+During fiscal year 2017, there were 932 participants (557 active and 375 inactive) that were eligible to receive benefits.

-GASB No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions, establishes guidance for the financial reporting of other post employment benefits (OPEB) cost over a period that approximates employees' years of service and providing information about actuarially calculated liabilities associated with OPEB and whether and to what extent progress is being made in funding the plan.
+GASB No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions, establishes guidance for the financial reporting of other postemployment benefits (OPEB) cost over a period that approximates employees' years of service and providing information about actuarially calculated liabilities associated with OPEB and whether and to what extent progress is being made in funding the plan.

-In accordance with this standard, the Authority's annual OPEB cost for the plan is calculated based on the Annual Required Contribution (ARC), an amount actuarially determined in accordance with the parameters of GASB No. 45.
+In accordance with this standard, the Authority's annual OPEB cost for the plan is calculated based on the ARC, an amount actuarially determined in accordance with the parameters of GASB No. 45.
 GASB No. 45 does not require that the employer actually fund its ARC, but allows for the financing of these benefits on a pay-as-you-go basis.
 The ARC represents a level of funding that, if paid on an ongoing basis, is projected to cover normal cost each year and to amortize any unfunded actuarial liabilities (or funding excess) over a period not to exceed 30 years.

-The following table shows the components of the Authority's annual OPEB cost for the year, the amount contributed to the plan, and changes in the Authority's net OPEB obligation for the year ended May 31, 2016 (dollars in thousands):
+The following table shows the components of the Authority's annual OPEB cost for the year, the amount contributed to the plan, and changes in the Authority's net OPEB obligation for the years ended May 31, 2017 and 2016 (dollars in thousands):